How

 check you for signs of alcohol.
 Don't give them a reason.

-OK legally, get a radar detector.
-Yes, they're expensive (good ones,
+it's OK legally, get a radar detector.
+Yes, they're expensive (good

-is cheaper than even a single big speeding ticket and the higher insurance
+detector is cheaper than even a single big speeding ticket and the

-drive a nondescript vehicle.
-It may not be fair, but it's human nature
+possible, drive a nondescript vehicle.
+It may not be fair, but it's

-to notice things that stand out from the crowd.
-Bright-colored cars,
+human nature to notice things that stand out from the crowd.
+Bright-colored

-those with loud exhaust or other pimped-out enhancements are the cars
+cars, those with loud exhaust or other pimped-out enhancements are

 family-type cars.
 Since the cop has to single out one car, which car